 Employee Tuition Savings

 Ashford University offers Employee Tuition Savings (ETS) to students selected and sponsored by a participating Employer.
 To be eligible for ETS, students must be enrolled in Ashford University undergraduate or master’s level Graduate programs, or non-degree seeking coursework at the undergraduate or master’s level.
 ETS is funded by both the Employer and Ashford University.
 This savings program is intended to help students minimize educational loan debt by funding a recipient’s direct education-related costs not covered by their employer’s reimbursement plan.
 Direct education-related costs include tuition for all eligible courses, Technology Fee (per course), books, course digital materials, instructional materials, graduation fee, and Prior Learning Assessment (PLA) fees.
-If both electronic and hard copy course materials are available for the same course, ETS will only fund the electronic course materials, and if a student chooses to receive hard copy course materials, the student will be responsible to pay the difference in price and shipping costs.

 An important condition of ETS is that students maintain Satisfactory Academic Progress in their program of study.
 Receipt of an unsuccessful grade (defined as an “F,” “WF,” “W,” or for General Education Competency courses, below a “C-”, or grades below an employer’s grade policy), may necessitate a student’s ETS eligibility being reviewed by the ETS Review Committee.
 If a student earns a grade that is unsuccessful by Ashford’s or an employer’s policy; it will be considered an allowance.
 Students who carry more than two (2) allowances at any time during their course of study may lose eligibility for ETS.
 Allowances may reset on an annual basis provided students maintain successful progression and still meet their required funding amount.
 Concurrent enrollment, defined as more than one class in each 5 (undergrad) or 6 (master’s) week period, is available for students to request with an accompanied cash payment for course tuition and fees.
 Approval without a payment may be permitted for extenuating circumstances on a case-by-case basis at the discretion of Ashford University.